techsoft3d/KinematicsToolkit/README.md

 In addition to this basic functionality the Kinematics Manager also offers the ability to define indirect components that are driven by other components based on their mathematical relationships.
 For example a mapped Component will move or rotate depending on the movement or rotation of another component.
 Other components allow for the creation of hinges, pistons and other more complex mechanical systems.
 It is also possible to define your own component behaviors.
 In addition, the Kinematics Toolkit provides a simple Inverse Kinematics solver based on the gradient decent method.

-Once a Kinematics Hierachy is defined it can be easily exported to a JSON object and its template can then be applied to individual instances of a CAD model that exist in the scene, each driven by their own kinematics state (e.g. a number of IoT enabled devices in a building).
+Once a Kinematics Hierachy is defined it can be easily exported to a JSON object and its template can then be applied to individual instances of a CAD model, each driven by their own kinematics state (e.g. a number of IoT enabled devices in a building).

 The Kinematics Manager also comes with its own animation system (powerd by anime.js) which makes it easy to define simple animations (like pressing a button or starting up a fan) and combining those into more complex animation groups.